-A Directors Loan Account (DLA) explained.
-It shows if the Company owes you money (in credit) or you owe money to the Company (known as “Overdrawn”).
+A Directors Loan Account (DLA) shows if the Company owes you money (in credit) or money to the Company (known as “Overdrawn”).

-Many businesses, tiny businesses, have a lot of transactions in the Director’s loan accounts.
+Many companies have many transactions in their DlA.
 For example, a Director pays an invoice themselves.
-Therefore, shows as a credit in the DLA.
-Therefore, the same applies when they put money into the business to keep it afloat for cash flow purposes.
+Therefore, it shows as a credit in the DLA.
+Thus, the same applies when they put money into the business to keep it afloat for cash flow purposes.

-To have a directors loan account.
-You, therefore, need to be a director of the company to establish a loan.
+To have a DLA, you must be a company director to establish a loan.

-To create a directors loan, maybe you have a financial need personally and therefore require a loan processed fast.
+To create a director’s loan, maybe you have a financial need and therefore require a loan processed quickly.

-An Overdrawn Directors Loan account at year-end can then be seen as a tax-free benefit to the Director by HMRC and taxed accordingly.
-If repaid to the Company within nine months of the year-end, then, not a problem.
+HMRC can then consider an overdrawn DLA at the end of the year as a tax-free benefit for the Director.
+Suppose repaid to the company within nine months of the year-end, then not a problem.

 Generally, if the loan account exceeds £10,000, then classed as a benefit in kind and declared on the P11D.

-In the event of a liquidation of the Company.
-The Overdrawn Director’s loan account, therefore, becomes an asset.
+So if the company liquidates, the Overdrawn DLA becomes an asset.
 The insolvency practitioner can then recover that.

-Situations may arise particularly with two directors, and one director has a debt owing to the company.
+Situations can arise, especially with two directors and one director having a debt due to the company.
 However, the other remains owed money.
-Therefore to offset these balances, the directors need to formally ensure it remains in writing correctly, so offsetting may happen.
+Therefore, the directors must formally ensure it remains in writing correctly to offset these balances, so that offsetting can happen.

 A company may write off a loan to a director.
 However, the loan requires a formal waiver.
-The liability still stands if the company accepts it and cease further collection.
+The liability remains if the company accepts it and ceases further collection.
 Then deemed dividend and covered by the Income Tax (Trading and other income) Act 2005.

-How To Avoid An Overdrawn Directors Loan Account?
+Directors Loan Account and Liquidation and How To Avoid An Overdrawn DLA?

-Therefore, prevent the appointed insolvency practitioner asking the Director for overdrawn monies, to be repaid?
-Things need to happen so to avoid this happening, such as:
+Therefore, prevent the appointed insolvency practitioner from asking the Director for overdrawn monies to be repaid?
+Things need to happen, so to avoid this happening, like:

-- If salary / PAYE not paid because of cash flow, then process payroll and credit the DLA.
+- If the salary / PAYE remains unpaid due to cash flow?
+Then process the payroll and credit the DLA.

-- Dividends may be awarded, only out of profits, and then credited to the DLA for drawdown.
+- Dividends can only be awarded out of profits and then credited to the DLA for withdrawal.

-- Check for expenses that the Director may have paid for personally but then never claimed
+- Check for expenses the Director may have paid personally, but then never claimed

-Ensure; therefore, you maintain a record of all money you borrow from or pay into your Company.
-This account needs to be called Director’s loan account.
+Make sure you record all the money you borrow from or pay into your company.
+This account needs to be called the Director’s loan account.

 At the financial year-end:-

-Incorporate money you owe your Company and any the Company owes you.
-Therefore, ensuring this remains recorded on your companies’ balance sheet’ in your annual accounts.
+Incorporate money you owe your company, and any the company owes you.
+Therefore, ensure this remains recorded on your companies’ balance sheet’ in your annual accounts.

 Tax On Loans From The Company?

-Provision needs accounting for to pay tax on the Director’s loans then.
-Your Company may also be then required to pay tax.
-Applies if you’re a shareholder as well as a director of your Company.
+The provision requires accounting to pay tax on the Director’s loans.
+Your company may also be required to pay taxes.
+Applies if you’re a shareholder and Director of your Company.

 Your tax obligations, both private and business, may then depend on whether the Director’s loan account remains:

-- Overdrawn – you therefore then owe the company money.
+- Overdrawn – you, therefore, owe the company money.

 Reclaim Corporation Tax

-Ensure you claim once any relief due.
-This takes place, 9 months and 1 day after the end of the Corporation Tax accounting period that the loan repayment, written off or released.
+Ensure you claim once any relief is due.
+Nine months and one day after the Corporation Tax accounting period, the loan repayment is written off or released.

-The claim requires making within 4 years (or 6 years if the loan remains repaid on or before 31 March 2010).
+The claim requires securing within four years (or six years if the loan remains repaid on or before March 31st 2010).

-Come to the companies year-end, if a balance remains outstanding on your loan account with your Company, then the Company may be liable for a tax charge, referred to as S455.
+Come to the company year-end; if a balance remains outstanding on your loan account with your company, the company may be liable for a tax charge, referred to as S455.

-I am applying to ‘close companies’ being a limited company with no more five shareholders/directors.
+I am applying to ‘close companies’, a limited company with five shareholders/directors.

-The directors’ loan account balance must be summarized on additional pages within the Company’s annual corporation tax return (CT600).
+The company must summarize the directors’ loan account balance on additional pages within the company’s annual corporation tax return (CT600).
 The S455 charge 32.5% of the balance outstanding at the period end.
-S455 tax then payable nine months and one day after the year-end.
+S455 tax is then payable nine months and one day after the year-end.

-An overdrawn director’s loan account remains effectively an interest-free loan, so S455 deters the Company from providing such generous perks to its directors.
-However, S455 remains unusual in that it exists temporarily – and repaid to the Company by HM Revenue & Customs (HMRC), as the Director repays the loan to the Company.
+An overdrawn director’s loan account remains effectively an interest-free loan, so S455 deters the company from providing such generous perks to its directors.
+However, S455 remains unusual, as it exists temporarily – and repaid to the Company by HM Revenue & Customs (HMRC), as the Director repays the loan to the company.

-S455 tax due on any advances on the loan; not the total loan balance.
+S455 tax is due on any advances on the loan, not the total loan balance.

-A further potential liability of having an overdrawn director’s loan treated as a benefit in kind as a beneficial loan.
-Overdrawn director’s loan account remains an interest-free loan from your Company.
+A further potential liability of having an overdrawn director’s loan is having it treated as a benefit in kind, a beneficial loan.
+Overdrawn Director’s loan account remains an interest-free loan from your company.
 Therefore, the loan recipient (Director) remains liable for tax on the interest not charged.

-- The loan for ‘qualifying’ uses by the company director;
+- The loan for ‘qualifying’ used by the company director;

 If You Lend The Company Money?

-Any money you may put into your Company as a loan, remains not liable to the Corporation tax.
+Any money you may put into your company as a loan remains not liable for the Corporation tax.

 - A tax allowable business expense;

-Any interest you receive must then be accounted for as income for you and as such needs to be noted on your self-assessment tax return next time you file it.
+Any interest you receive requires accounting as income and must be noted on your self-assessment tax return the next time you file it.

-- Pay you the interest deducting Income tax at a basic rate of 20%
+- Pay you the interest deducting income tax at an introductory rate of 20%.